 There are other ways to deal with creditors short of filing for bankruptcy.
 Debtors should also be aware that out-of-court agreements with creditors or debt counseling services might provide an alternative to a bankruptcy filing.
 Creditors may want to avoid a debtor going into bankruptcy, calculating that a bankruptcy filing will reduce the amount of the debt that will be repaid to them.
 Some creditors may agree to modify the terms of debt accordingly.

 There are other steps you can take before contemplating bankruptcy.
 For starters, your creditors do not have a blank check to undertake abusive and harassing debt collection tactics.
 Federal and state laws prohibit collection practices that cross the line.
 Taking advantage of this can ease pressure and restore some peace of mind.

 It is not always possible to avoid bankruptcy, but it makes sense to exhaust all options to bankruptcy before filing for Chapter 7, Chapter 13, or Chapter 11.
 This might sound a bit confusing, so why not do it right the first time?
-Talk to a bankruptcy attorney and get your additional questions answered.
-Start now with a free initial legal evaluation to learn more.
+Talk to a bankruptcy attorney near you and get your additional questions answered.

 Contact a qualified bankruptcy attorney to find out your options for navigating the best path forward.